 What is normal for your horse?
 Is your horse grumpy, unwilling?
 Does he throw his head, pull back his ears, get tense?
 Does he kick or bite at you when you tighten the girth?
 And are you constantly struggling to get into competition, to perform consistently or just to enjoy your horse?

-These behaviours are not normal.
-They are clear and consistent signs of pain and discomfort in your horse.
+These behaviours are not normal, nor are they a sign that you have a ‘bad’ horse.
+They are clear and consistent signs of pain and discomfort in your partner.

 Over a period of three years, looking at 600 different horses, and building research project on research project, Dr Sue Dyson set out to determine whether the behaviours she was seeing in ridden horses indeed indicated the presence of pain, or a low-grade lameness.
 And the definitive answer is ‘Yes.’

 Horses with a low-grade lameness were ten times more likely to display behaviours we would commonly classify as resistance, naughtiness, or dominance.
 In fact, horses with a low grade of lameness would reliably show a combination of eight or more of these behaviours in comparison to horses that are sound.